 Once an email has been built, you may find it easiest to make a copy of it for future use.
 You can duplicate your email before or after it's been sent.

 From the "Emails" screen, click the down arrow button to the right of your email, Click "Duplicate".

 Click the "Sent" tab under the "Emails" page title.
 You'll see a list of all the emails you've sent.
 Click the down arrow button to the right of your email, then click "Duplicate".

-A very useful feature in Emma is the ability to preview your email in desktop, mobile, and tablet views before sending.
+A useful feature in Emma is the ability to preview your email in desktop, mobile, and tablet views.
 Click the "Preview" button in the toolbar and you'll be able to toggle between desktop, mobile and tablet views.